 In Network versus Out of Network

 This phrase is used to denote whether a dentist has signed a contract with your particular plan to write off a portion of the regular fees.
 This allows a reduced fee for patients and is only applicable for patients with insurance plans that we have signed a contract with.
-Companies we are currently participating preferred providers with are: AlwaysCare, Blue Cross Blue Shield of Louisiana, Cigna Radius, and Delta Dental.
+Companies we are currently participating preferred providers with are: AlwaysCare, Blue Cross Blue Shield of Louisiana, Cigna Radius, Delta Dental, United Concordia, and Metlife.

 A specified amount that each patient must pay before benefits are paid.
 This is not usually applied to regular check-ups.
 Generally, a deductible is $50 per patient, per plan, up to $150 per family.